Making an application to court

 This page must be completed by an authorised family mediator.
 An authorised family mediator is one who has been accredited by the Family Mediation Council, a search of mediators near to you can be found here or alternatively Mediate UK can help if you live in England & Wales by conducting an online MIAM.

-Book your Fast-Track Online MIAM here.
-Special Discounted Offer - Just £99 Gets you the signed Form C100 within 24-hours.
+Book your Urgent Online MIAM here.
+For just £199 you get the signed page of the Form C100 within 24-hours.

 Once you have completed a MIAM the mediator will sign and date the form and send it to you (or your solicitor if you have one).
 You can then insert this page into your application.